Wonder Woman 1984's Diana Is a Trash Friend

 Except in Wonder Woman 1984 where Diana is absolutely the biggest trash friend to ever friend.

-Wonder Woman 1984 felt like it was going to be a fun riff on Greg Rucka’s 2016 run of DC Comics’ Wonder Woman, where she befriends the earnest, if a little obsessive, Barbara Minvera and then later has to rescue her from herself when she turns into an extra from Cats.
+Wonder Woman 1984 felt like it was going to be a fun riff on Greg Rucka’s 2016 run of DC Comics’ Wonder Woman.
+In that book, she befriends the earnest, if a little obsessive, Barbara Minvera and then has to rescue Barbara from herself when she turns into an extra from Cats.
 In the film, the two women meet as friends and equals and immediately have that “I would like to talk to you about life and stuff” pull towards one another.
 Only Patty Jenkins’ film is heavily inspired by Richard Donner’s 1978 Superman film, where Superman is the hero, Clark is the disguise, and the guy is so fantastic, so otherworldly, that he struggles to make connections with the mere mortals around him.

 In Donner’s film, Superman is humanized only by his love for Lois Lane.
 In 1984, Diana is humanized only by her love for Steve Trevor, a dude she banged exactly once 70 years earlier and knew for about two weeks total.
 Her love for Steve feels obsessive in a very unrealistic teen romance novel kind of way.
 After 70 years her home is a shrine to him and other dead friends and she’s made no real connections outside of those that have all died off.
 She’s a god untouched by mortal concerns but frequently feels like a ghost too.